kjliao/Bid-Data-Analytics/README.md

-# This Python script can process "big" data in the excel or csv format and generates statstical output and figures (a barchart and pie chart)
+# LangChain_bigdata.py processes "big" data in the excel or csv format and generates statstical output and figures.

 from langchain_core.tools import tool import pandas as pd